 2. You are in self-isolation but are not sick or suspected of having COVID-19 infection

-The health.gov.au website says you must self-isolate if you have COVID-19, or you have been in close contact with a confirmed case of COVID-19, or you arrived in Australia after midnight on 15 March 2020.
-In addition, people aged 70 years or older and people who have certain health conditions which put them at greater risk of more serious illness with COVID-19 are strongly urged to self-isolate.
+The health.gov.au website says you must self-isolate if you have COVID-19, or you have been in close contact with a confirmed case of COVID-19.
+In addition, people aged 70 years or older and people who have certain health conditions which put them at greater risk of more serious illness with COVID-19 are strongly urged to self-isolate if there is COVID-19 in their community.
 If you are in self-isolation but are not sick or suspected of having COVID-19 infection, in addition to the general advice provided above, you should:

 - Ring your vet to ask for advice if you are concerned about your horse’s health while you are self-isolating, don’t break your quarantine.
 Your vet will be able to work with you to ensure your horses receive the care they need while keeping their staff safe from COVID-19 infection.

 - Minimise contact with animals other than your own at this time, in case you might be carrying the virus.

 - If your horses are kept at a property separate to where you live (e.g. agisted on another property), it is not appropriate to visit them whilst you are self-isolating.
 Ensure a trusted family member, friend or associate provides your animals with proper and sufficient food, water, shelter, daily welfare checks and, when necessary, veterinary treatment.
 If this is not possible (for example, if the people who you had planned to have look after your horses are sick), you should contact the owner or manager of the property or your veterinarian to make arrangements to ensure proper care for your horse will be cared for.

 3. You or someone in your family is sick with or suspected of having COVID-19